tehnomaan/cpscan/README.md

 # CP-scan
-CP-scan is a Java library for finding files from classpath.
+CP-scan is a Java library for finding and loading files from classpath.
 CP-scan has no dependencies other than Java 11+.

 # Basic Usage